-Additionally, responsible parties and response teams should be particularly attentive to the possible existence of previously-unknown cultural resource sites at/on coastal barrier islands, elevated terraces or cut-bank bluffs along rivers, pingos, most shoreline areas (particularly near embayments or promontories), and prominent inland hills.
+Additionally, responsible parties and response teams should be particularly attentive to the possible existence of previouslyunknown cultural resource sites at/on coastal barrier islands, elevated terraces or cut-bank bluffs along rivers, pingos, most shoreline areas (particularly near embayments or promontories), and prominent inland hills.

-- Ugnu-Kuparuk (Sheet 51) is a continuously attended, 6,000 ft. gravel private airstrip serving the Kuparuk facilities.
-It is located approximately 51 miles to the North-Northeast. - Commercial and air freight services are available at Deadhorse airport (Sheet 81), located approximately 56 miles to the Northeast.
-Runway is 6,500 ft. asphalt.
+- · Several small landing strips, details unknown, appear on Sheet 222 directly to the east. - Franklin Bluffs landing strip, details unknown, appears on Sheet 219 to the northeast. - · Commercial and air freight services are available at Deadhorse airport (Sheet 81), located approximately 47 miles to the Northeast.
+Runway is 6,500 ft. asphalt. - Ugnu-Kuparuk (Sheet 51) is a continuously attended, 6,551x150 ft. asphalt private airstrip serving the Kuparuk facilities.
+It is located approximately 50 miles to the North. - · Commercial and air freight services are available at Nuigsut airport (Sheet 24), located approximately 56 miles to the Northwest The unattended runway is 4,300 ft. gravel.
+Its condition is not monitored, thus visual inspection prior to use is recommended.